We are thrilled that you will be joining us this fall and know that you have questions, so we’ll try to answer them as best we can.

 The detailed agenda is still under construction but it will include:

-Several of the Civil Engineering faculty are HEMI faculty advisors.
+Several of our faculty members are HEMI faculty advisors.
 For a list of faculty, click here.

 Finding a Place to Live

 The University’s Off-Campus Housing office can help you find a home, give advice on securing a lease, and connect with potential roommates.

 Off-Campus Housing Listing Database: this normally requires your JHED ID but until that’s issued, you can request access as a “Guest.”
 Visit the Guest Registration page for instructions to request access.

 What are all these HOLDS on my SIS account?

 Once you get access to SIS (Student Information System) you’ll start to notice Holds on your account.
 There are various reasons for these holds and some of them can’t be resolved until you arrive.
 But if you have any concerns, don’t hesitate to contact the Academic Program Coordinator.

 I received funding but got a bill.
 Why?

 The Student Accounts (billing) Department usually runs the first bills for tuition and fees in July.
 For those of you who are receiving full funding, please note that we usually haven’t had a chance to get the budget numbers into the system that early, so don’t panic if you get a bill!!
 Likewise, this applies to those who are getting partial funding.
 Just pay the portion you know that you are responsible for.
 For those who did not receive fellowships, we are sorry that we cannot provide funding to everyone, but there are options.
 You can find information at the JHU Graduate Students’ Financial Aid website at https://finaid.jhu.edu/graduate-aid/.
 Upon arrival on campus, you can seek out TA or grading positions with instructors; however, we cannot provide you with any information at this time as to what might be available this fall.